U.S. to speed up asylum processing at northern border to deter migrant crossings

 Migrants who are subject to the Safe Third Country agreement are barred from U.S. asylum and can be returned to Canada.
 Those who qualify for an exemption are allowed to request asylum in the U.S. Conversely, those who cross into Canada from the U.S. and are subject to the agreement can be returned by Canadian authorities to American soil.

 Both policy changes are slated to take effect on Wednesday, Aug.
 14, according to internal DHS documents.
-Representatives from DHS did not respond to requests for comment.
+In a statement to CBS News on Tuesday, DHS confirmed the actions, saying it continues to "deliver tough consequences for noncitizens who do not have a lawful basis to remain in the United States."

+"DHS carefully reviewed its implementation of the Safe Third Country Agreement with Canada and concluded that it could streamline that process at the border without impacting noncitizens' ability to have access to a full and fair procedure for determining a claim to asylum or equivalent temporary protection," the department added.

 While procedural in nature, both changes are aimed at allowing U.S. immigration officials to more quickly process and deport migrants who request asylum along the 5,500-mile northern border, where migrant apprehensions have spiked this year.